sripushkar/Gas-Money/README.md

 You can install these using pip3 if you don't have them.

-The data for the gas prices and the fuel economy is sourced from the following API: https://www.fueleconomy.gov/feg/ws/
+The data for the gas prices and the fuel economy are sourced from the following API: https://www.fueleconomy.gov/feg/ws/

 This may not be completely accurate since this uses the national gas price average, and the price in your area might vary.